-My Unofficial Study Guide to the OAT by Colin Leung, SCCO Class of 2022 This article was written by a SCCO student from the incoming class Fall 2018 who successfully took the OAT.
+My Unofficial Study Guide to the OAT by Colin Leung, SCCO Class of 2022 This study guide was written by a SCCO student from the incoming class Fall 2018 who successfully took the OAT.
 Colin calls it his “Unofficial Guide to the OAT.”
-In it, he reports both what […]
+In it, he reports both […]

 his article was written by a young man, Paul Hill, who will be applying to optometry school in the upcoming admissions cycle.
 I asked him to write this article because of the terrific success he had taking the OAT.
 I’ve asked his permission to report that he scored a 390 in the Academic Average and a 400 in the Total Science sections.
 With such solid scores, of course I asked him if he would share his OAT preparation method.

 For optometry applicants, taking the OAT is inherently stressful.
 It just is.
 Even so, for some OAT test takers, there is excessive and unnecessary self-inflicted anxiety that can be avoided.

 This article will explain what you can do before and during the OAT to help deal with the anxiety inherent in test taking.

 What follows is a retrospective from an OAT test taker about the OAT.
 It was originally posted on SCCO’s Facebook Group for Pre-Optometry Students: This advice was given by a student who was accepted into SCCO.
 I don’t think she’d mind me telling you that she NAILED the […]

 Another great information exchange on the topic of preparing to take the OAT came together on the SCCO’s Pre-Optometry Facebook Group page, spearheaded by 2nd year student, Michael Goering.
 I asked him to reproduce it for the Blog and so here it is… My name is Michael Goering and […]